 For months, homebuyers and homeowners across the country have been wondering if and when rates, and subsequently payments, would go up for variable rate mortgage holders.
 Just yesterday, Finance Minister Jim Flaherty said that Canada would be facing global pressure to raise interest rates in 2014.
-While Bank of Canada Governor Stephen Poloz has show no signs that he would raise interest rates this year, there’s nothing saying they couldn’t go up in 2015.
+While Bank of Canada Governor Stephen Poloz has show no signs that he would raise interest rates this year, there’s nothing saying there couldn’t be a Bank of Canada interest rate hike in 2015.
 If you’re worried about how high rates could go, a lesson on the history of Prime rate might help put you at ease.

 What is Prime Rate?

 Technically, Prime rate is the interest rate that banks charge their best customers.
 In practice, though, it’s more useful to think of it as a benchmark that gives you an idea of the spread between the bank’s borrowing cost and its return from lending, as well as how good a customer the banks thinks you are.

 Let me explain.
 Prime rate is tied to the Bank of Canada interest rate, the rate at which the central bank wants to see the banks lend to each other overnight.
 The key interest rate, in other words, shapes the banks’ short-term cost of borrowing.
 In Canada, the key interest rate has been at 1.00% since September 2010.
 Prime rate, on the other hand, currently sits at 3.00%, which yields a 2.00 percentage point spread.
 Now, the rate the bank will charge you for borrowing money is generally a percentage above or below the Prime rate, depending on things like your credit rating, income and pre-existing debt levels, as well as — that’s right — your negotiating skills.

 Prime Rate and Variable Mortgages